 In damper areas Wood Anemone, Ransom, Lesser Celandine and Dog’s Mercury are more abundant; species like Opposite-leaved Golden Saxifrage are found.

-Pedunculate Oak is the most common tree together with Silver Birch, and Sycamore, and sometimes Ash and Wych Elm.
+Pedunculate Oak and Silver Birch are the most common tree.
 Hazel is the most abundant understorey shrub, together with Hawthorn, Holly and Elder.